 Mr Gerry Malone

-His Eminence Cardinal Seán Brady, Bishop Gerard Clifford, the Diocesan Director of Safeguarding and the Diocesan Training Coordinator attend Committee meetings.
-The committee comprises volunteer members who bring to their role, experience from the education, counselling, parenting, medicine, parish ministry and social work.
+His Grace Archbishop Eamon Martin, the Diocesan Director of Safeguarding and the Diocesan Training Coordinator are in attendance at Committee meetings.
+The Committee comprises of volunteer members who bring to their role experience from the education, parenting, parish ministry and social work fields.

 4. Diocesan Advisory Panel

 The consultative Diocesan Advisory Panel has been appointed by the Archbishop in order to advise and assist him at all stages of the investigative process into alleged abuse.
 The Panel provides a consistent and accessible source of guidance, through a process of risk assessment, for the Archbishop who is charged with specific responsibilities for decision-making in response to alleged or actual abuse involving a priest or religious.
 The Diocesan Advisory Panel comprises volunteer members who bring to their role independent, professional expertise in the fields of law, medicine, probation, psychiatry, social work, policing, education, pastoral care and canon law.

 The Diocesan Advisory Panel provides advice on:

 - ensuring that the safety and welfare of the child(ren), remains paramount;